 A Telephone Consumer Protection Act, or TCPA, class action lawsuit was filed against the Company in January 2008 in the Illinois Circuit Court, Cook County, by Bridgeport Pain Control Center, Ltd., seeking monetary damages, injunctive relief, costs and other relief.
-The complaint alleges that the Company violated the TCPA by sending unsolicited advertisements by facsimile to the plaintiff and other recipients nationwide during the four-year period preceding the lawsuit without the prior express invitation or permission of the recipients.
+The complaint alleges that the Company violated the TCPA by sending unsolicited advertisements by facsimile to the plaintiff and other recipients nationwide during the fouryear period preceding the lawsuit without the prior express invitation or permission of the recipients.
 Two state law claims, limited to Illinois recipients, allege a class period of three and five years, respectively.
 Under the TCPA, recipients of unsolicited facsimile advertisements may be entitled to damages of \$500 per violation for inadvertent violations and \$1,500 per violation for knowing or willful violations.
 On February 22, 2008, the Company removed the case to federal court in the Northern District of Illinois, and filed its response to the complaint on February 29, 2008.
 Although it is unclear how many facsimiles were transmitted during the period for which the plaintiff seeks class certification and unclear how many of these facsimiles were "unsolicited" within the meaning of the TCPA, the Company expects that the number of unsolicited facsimiles could be large and potential liability may be substantial as a result.
 The Company retained general liability insurance, with one insurer covering the first two years of the four-year period preceding the lawsuit, and a second insurer covering the latter two years of that four-year period.
 The first carrier has agreed to defend the Company subject to a reservation of rights.
 The second carrier has declined coverage.
 The Company intends to defend this case vigorously, including the plaintiff's allegations seeking class certification, regardless of the stage of litigation.
-Since the Company does not believe that a significant adverse result in this litigation is probable and since the amount of potential damages in the event o
+Since the Company does not believe that a significant adverse result in this litigation is probable and since the amount of potential damages in the event of an adverse result is not reasonably estimable, no expense has been recorded with respect to the contingent liability associated with this matter.